ElePT/qiskit_sphinx_theme/docs/migrations/opflow_operator_logic.rst

 ``Estimator`` primitives, send parametrized circuits and observables, and directly receive quasi-probability distributions or expectation values (respectively).
 This workflow simplifies considerably the pre-processing and post-processing steps that previously relied on opflow.
 For example, the ``Estimator`` primitive returns expectation values from a series of circuit-observable pairs, superseding most of the functionality of the ``expectations`` submodule.
-Without the need of building opflow expectations, most of the components in ``operators`` also became redundant, as they commonly wrapped elements from ``qiskit.quantum_info``.
+Without the need for building opflow expectations, most of the components in ``operators`` also became redundant, as they commonly wrapped elements from ``qiskit.quantum_info``.